 - Fitness guides

-Then, for each core topic, brainstorm basic keywords that people might use when searching for products or information in that category.
+Then, for each core topic, come up with a list of basic keywords that people might use when searching for products or information in that category.

 Core topic: Fitness equipment